 Eau Claire and the surrounding area is home to nearly 200,000 people.
 With a population of this size, car accidents are an unfortunate reality of life.
 High-traffic highways and roadways such as Interstate 94, U.S. Route 53, Clairemont Avenue, and Hastings Way are common locations for accidents.

-Our Eau Claire car accident lawyers know that an automobile injury can threaten your way of life and all that you have worked to achieve.
-If you have been seriously injured in a car accident in Eau Claire or a surrounding area, our attorneys can help you deal with insurance companies, pay for medical bills, and work to secure the compensation that you deserve.
+Our Eau Claire car accident lawyers know that an auto accident injury can have lasting consequences.
+If you have been seriously injured in a car crash in Eau Claire or a surrounding area, our attorneys can help you deal with insurance companies, pay for medical bills, and secure the compensation you deserve.

-Whether you are a permanent resident or a temporary visitor, you need an attorney who will put you first if you’ve been injured in an accident.
-Our lawyers take the time to listen to you and your unique situation.
-When you schedule your free consultation, we will even come to your location in Eau Claire, Menomonie, Wausau or Chippewa Falls, or other surrounding areas.
+Whether you are a permanent resident or a temporary visitor, you need an attorney who will put you first.
+At Bye, Goff & Rohde, our lawyers take the time to listen to you and your unique situation.

 Our attorneys will work to determine why this happened to you.